ph1losof/ecolog.nvim/README.md

 ![Neovim](https://img.shields.io/badge/NeoVim-%2357A143.svg?&style=for-the-badge&logo=neovim&logoColor=white)
 ![Lua](https://img.shields.io/badge/lua-%232C2D72.svg?style=for-the-badge&logo=lua&logoColor=white)

+Ecolog (эколог) - your environment guardian in Neovim.
+Named after the Russian word for "environmentalist", this plugin protects and manages your environment variables with the same care an ecologist shows for nature.

 A Neovim plugin for seamless environment variable integration and management.
 Provides intelligent autocompletion, type checking, and value peeking for environment variables in your projects.
 All in one place.

 </div>